BonneGueule x Maharishi: our olive “Custom pant”

 The material: organic cotton

-Environmental awareness requires, Maharishi used organic cotton, as for its other cotton pieces.
-Here we are on a 230g fabric, which they call "compact cotton", with a rather dense twill weave.
-But above all, there is this beautiful olive color that has been very slightly faded.
+Environmental awareness requires that Maharishi used organic cotton, as for its other cotton pieces.
+We are here on a 230g fabric, which they call "compact cotton", with a rather dense twill weave.
+But above all, there is this magnificent olive color which has been very slightly washed.

 And what about the price of these pants?

-Organic cotton, small series production, Riri zips, enormous work on the pockets and the cut...
+Organic cotton, small-scale production, Riri zips, huge work on the pockets and the cut...
 Most of the time, Maharishi pants have a rather high-end price.

-Here we have managed to negotiate it into a more accessible version.
-Obviously, don't expect to get it at -50%, but we managed to get it a few euros cheaper than usual.
+Here we managed to negotiate it in a more accessible version.
+Obviously, don't expect to have it at -50%, but we managed to get it a few euros cheaper than usual.

 Like any chinos or cotton pants!
 Machine wash at 30°, minimum spin and, as usual, no tumble dryer.